 Once the oven is heated, additional wood can be added periodically to keep the temperature stable.

-Coal, of course, has different characteristics than wood.
-It generates more heat and can also be full of impurities.
+Charcoal has different characteristics than coal and raw wood.
+It generates more heat than wood and can also be full of impurities or even supplemented with real coal.

 It may not be a good idea to use regular run-of-the-mill coals to cook pizzas, as they will produce way more smoke and ash.
 This may impart too strong a flavor to the pizza as well.